optimistiks/react-redux-parse-starter-kit/README.md

-# react-redux-parse-starter-kit

-Kickstart your application with React, Redux and Parse.
+# Kickstart your application with React, Redux and Parse.

 ```npm run watch``` to start a webpack dev server.